 The flavors range from directly supporting Community SONiC to Containers and Commercial solutions.
 Digging into these:

 - Community.
 Consider this to be the pure opensource distribution you can download.
 Direct Community support is available from:

 - Container.
 This approach sets up a CLI-like container (like VTYSH or cRPD) that mirrors with config_db.json.
 Like a tail wagging on a dog, you configure the router through the container, and the entire stack is supported by the container author.
 Options here include (but aren’t limited to):

 - Commercial.
 These are proprietary variants of SONiC that have been written/modified to contain some level of additional features not found in the base distros.
 These features are contributed to the community solution for ratification.
 Current players include:

 *NOTE: Cisco, Nvidia, Arista, Juniper and Dell “strongly prefer” that you run on their brightbox hardware in order to support the SONiC NOS riding on top of it.
 It's still not an “any on any” situation, but it's getting closer.

 How can we help?

 - Sandbox.
-We are developing a cloud-based/virtual Open Networking sandbox which can deploy, on-demand and at your choosing, a mix of the above SONiC distributions.
-This sandbox can also be customized/updated to include binaries from most ONIE-compliant solutions.
-Coming soon!
+WWT has developed a cloud-based/virtual Open Networking sandbox which can deploy, on-demand and at your choosing, a mix of the above SONiC distributions.
+This environment can also be customized/updated to include binaries from most ONIE-compliant solutions.